+This English course is focused solely on literature written by African Americans.
 The units are structured chronologically, starting with American Colonialism and ending with Modern African-American Literature.
 Students enrolled in this course will learn about each of the African-American literary movements, and use these movements as a starting point for academic discourse about the course texts.
 Through this course's content and literacy skills, students will develop critical reading, writing, and analysis skills that are necessary for college success.
 Students will be expected to compose a variety of literary analysis and research essays that are supported by evidence.
 Students will examine novels, short stories, essays, plays, literary criticism, autobiographies, poems, speeches, nonfiction, and visual art created by African Americans.
-Students taking this course should expect a rigorous reading schedule and a multi-draft writing schedule, especially at the Honors and Accelerated levels.